0xInfection/TIDoS-Framework/README.md

 ### Flawless Features :-

-TIDoS Framework presently supports the following: `and is under active development`
+TIDoS Framework presently supports the following: `and more modules are under active development`

 * __Reconnaissance + OSINT__